joemarshall/websensors/_lessons/2.The_GrovePI_board_and_sensors/grovepi6_sensor_worksheet.md

 - [Use the grovepi emulator to automatically run code on the raspberry pi and capture output.](#part7)
 - [Run code on the websensors sensor emulation platform.](#part8)

 Follow through the worksheet in order; if you have any problems please ask me for help.
+Each section consists of an introductory exercise, followed by a knowledge check exercise in which you are asked to put the knowledge you've learnt in the section to use.

 You might want to keep the [sensor reference](grovepi5_sensor_index.html) open in another tab for quick reference while you work through this.